GUILT FREE INDULGENCE AT CORICK HOUSE HOTEL & SPA

-Morning arrives and Mummy has already preempted that I wouldn’t be attending breakfast.
+Morning arrives and Lynne has already preempted that I wouldn’t be attending breakfast.
 I would much rather lay in bed for an extra hour than faff about getting a morning feed.
-So our romantic night away for two leads to Mummy dining alone at breakfast.
-Luckily for me, after Mummy consumes her own breakfast, she arranges with Mimi to have Bacon on Toast sent up to the room, lush.
+So our romantic night away for two leads to Lynne dining alone at breakfast.
+After Lynne consumes her own breakfast, she arranges with Mimi to have Bacon on Toast sent up to the room.
 Bags packed, and it’s time to checkout and return home to the girls.
 This stay was far too short, maybe next time we’ll stay a little longer and indulge in extra spa treatments.

 WOULD WE GO BACK

 Of course.
 Corick House Hotel & Spa is relatively close to where we live, yet we don’t seem to attend as often as we maybe should.
 We would like to try out the food in the Blackwater Bar & Grill and Afternoon Tea is a must, something Lily-Belle and Daddy often indulge in.
 If you’re looking for a rural retreat where the world seems like a distant memory, then Corick House is the place to go.
 Chic, stylish, and far enough away from the hustle and bustle of everyday life….perfect.